mongolab/dex/README.md

 ### Default
 Dex provides information and statistics for each unique recommendation.
 A recommendation includes:
-* Index - The index recommended.
+* index - The index recommended.
 * queryCount - The total number of queries that will benefit from the recommendation.
 * namespace - The MongoDB namespace in which to create the index,